Innovation and collaborative, synchronized program management for new programs

 “Having a virtual platform has become an absolute necessity,” says Debiane.
 “We have to be ready and anticipate requests from customers like Airbus to do testing in a common virtual environment, so suppliers will need to be able to interface with OEMs (original equipment manufacturers).
 This will be the way of working in the future.”

-Siemens PLM Software has helped launch CERTIA into the world of simulation inno- vation and is helping to prepare the company to perform the virtual design of intelligent test rigs.
+Siemens Digital Industries Software has helped launch CERTIA into the world of simulation inno- vation and is helping to prepare the company to perform the virtual design of intelligent test rigs.
 Mechatronics engi- neering and intelligent system simulation are sweeping the aeronautical industry; and in this virtual revolution, test bench design is a key factor to success.